hjr3/homebrew-curl-hyper/README.md

 ### Run Formula Locally

-Run `just install` to install the formual if it does not already exist
+Run `just install curl-hyper` to install the formual if it does not already exist

-Run `just reinstall` to overwrite the existing formula
+Run `just reinstall curl-hyper` to overwrite the existing formula

 ### Teardown

-Run `just uninstall` to remove `hjr3/curl-hyper/curl-hyper`
+- Run `just uninstall curl-hyper` to remove `hjr3/curl-hyper/curl-hyper`

-Run `just unlink` to remove the `hjr3/homebrew-curl-hyper` tap
+- Run `just uninstall libhyper` to remove `hjr3/curl-hyper/libhyper`

-You can also run `just teardown` to do both of these steps.
+- Run `just unlink` to remove the `hjr3/homebrew-curl-hyper` tap